kottn/t2ps/README.md

 # t2ps
+Convert from text-file to postscript-file.

 Fork from :link: http://denki.nara-edu.ac.jp/~yabu/soft/original/index.html

-Convert from text-file to postscript-file.
+The key advantages are below:
 1. Programs and generated PostScript files are extremely simple, easy to modify and customize.
 1. You can set the font size and line spacing to your preferred values.
 1. You can set the width of English font like "2-byte characters = 1-byte full-width character".